igor-makarov/xcake/docs/Cakefile.md

 target.scheme(target.name)
 ```

-If we don't configure this scheme then it will default to the reccomended
+If we don't configure this scheme then it will default to the recommended
 Apple settings of using the debug build configurations for everything
 except the Archive action which will use the Release configuration.